-The request is to approve revisions to the Student Handbook and Code of Student Conduct for Texas Tech University, effective May 5, 2022.
-This request has been approved administratively by the president and the chancellor and is recommended for approval by the Board of Regents.
+IV.B.1.f.
+TTU: Approve revisions to the Student Handbook, effective May 5, 2022.-The Board approved revisions to the Student Handbook and Code of Student Conduct for Texas Tech University, effective May 5, 2022.
+This request was approved administratively by the president and the chancellor.